khill42/OSC_IntroHPC/_episodes/02-bash2.md

 ## Basic UNIX Syntax

+cd - change directory
+mkdir - create a new directory

 Here use 'cd' and 'mkdir' as explainers to demonstrate the use of up/down, tab and escape

 ~~~